Fan Scraping Optimization

 This second part of the development took place when I started working in export.
 A customer in Mexico needed to use our units with a special voltage that was not included in our selection software.

 There were 77 units in total, and 24 fan references to choose from.
-You can expect two minutes per selection, so in total it would have taken around 62 hours.
-But it gets better: of course customers love to change things in the units, and it's normal to have like 5 or 6 revisions per projects, so we're talking about 310-372 hours to complete this project.
+You can expect two minutes per selection (in case of manual calculation) so in total it would have taken around 62 hours.
+But it gets better: of course customers love changing working points in the units, and it’s normal to have like 5 or 6 revisions per projects, so we’re talking about 310-372 hours to complete this project.

 Since I already knew how to extract data from datasheets, I decided to use the supplier web-service to do this job for me.
-Thank God I was in supplier factory some years before, so I knew some people to help me with the code.
-Finally the code was working pretty well and also saved a ton of time for future selections.
+Thank God I was in supplier factory some years before, so I knew some people who could help me with the code.
+Finally, the script was working pretty well and also saved a ton of time for future selections.

 Fans optimization

-Our selection program provides solutions for highest energy effiency (we only have like 2 or 3 fans per unit size) but in a cost-driven-market like Spain, Portugal, Greece, etc this might not be the best approach.
+Our selection program provides solutions for highest energy efficiency (we only have like 2 or 3 fans per unit size) but in a cost-driven market like Spain, Portugal, Greece, etc this might not be the best approach.

 While trying to squeeze some units for some customers, I realized we could save up to 8% if we used a different fan than the one provided in our datasheets.
 Nobody did this exercise before.
 Doing it manually takes time, but now it was possible with the script.